 - Leaf.
 Most plants in the Fabaceae family have pinnate leaves.
 However, the astragalus flower only has one pinnate leaf that contains several smaller leaflets.
 This distinctive trait can help you differentiate astragalus better.

 - Flower.
-Astragalus produces yellowish flowers that closely resemble that of the peas, which turn into egg-shaped beans once they mature.
+Astragalus produces white or pale to dark pink flowers that closely resemble that of the peas, which turn into egg-shaped beans once they mature.
 Members of the pea family also have distinctive “papilionaceous” flowers.
 This means that the flowers look like a butterfly.
 The flowers usually bloom from the middle of the summer to late fall.

 - Roots.
 The fibrous roots have yellow color on the inside.
 That is why the name of “yellow leader” came to be.